Students enjoy a reduced rate for SSE membership. Join today!

 Join the SSE Graduate Student Advisory Council!

-The SSE Graduate Student Advisory Council (GSAC) is in search of three additional student members to serve in the 2018 cohort!
+The SSE Graduate Student Advisory Council (GSAC) is in search of two additional PhD student members to serve in the 2019 cohort!
 Applicants should be organized, outgoing, and possess leadership skills.
 The GSAC represents student interests to the Council and facilitates interaction among students and between students and mentors.
 Our goal is to become a source of information for students to use both during their graduate school career and as they make career transitions.

 The primary role of all GSAC members is to communicate with the SSE's graduate student membership and liaise with the SSE Council on their behalf.
 One GSAC member per cohort will be chosen to attend Council meetings.
 GSAC organizes multiple networking and professional development events for the summer Evolution meeting.
 Secondary roles include maintaining social media to facilitate networking among SSE student members, assisting in review of Rosemary Grant Award applications, and assisting with initiatives lead by other SSE committees.
 Other secondary roles are continuing to be established, and ideas are welcome!
-Each student will serve a 2 year term.
+Students will serve either a 2 or 3 year term.
+Please see the GSAC structural document (GSAC_structural_document_June_2017.pdf) for more details about requirements and current roles.

-To apply, please submit a one page statement of interest, including the ideas you would like to bring to council, and a copy of your CV to: GSAC@evolutionsociety.org by April 15, 2017.
+To apply, please submit a one page statement of interest, focusing on the ideas you would like to bring to council, and a copy of your CV to: GSAC@evolutionsociety.org by April 15, 2018.

 I am a PhD candidate at the University of Minnesota studying how animals respond to toxins, both natural and anthropogenic in origin.